 Flanked by the highrise accommodation on Palm Beach Island, the public beach is an excellent spot to base yourself while in West Palm Beach.
 Wake up to the Atlantic sunrise and enjoy a morning swim, before renting out a beach cabana as the mercury rises.

-Palm Beach Island is also one of the top places to see in West Palm Beach.
+Palm Beach Island is also home to some of the top-rated things to do in West Palm Beach.
 Separated from the mainland with the help of Lake Worth Lagoon, the island is home to museums, galleries, and plenty of oceanside dining for exciting post-swim activities.

 With a great location alongside the happening Atlantic Avenue, Delray Beach is one of the best beaches in West Palm Beach.
 The scenic coastline spans for miles and is home to all your favorite beach activities, from swimming to boogie boarding.